Visual Designer Job Description

 About the company

-A section shortly describing what your company does and values.
+A section shortly describing what your company does and what your values are.

 ⛱️